facebookincubator/FBX2glTF/README.md

 ### Materials

-With glTF 2.0, we leaped headlong into physically-based rendering (BPR), where canonical way of expressing what a mesh looks like is by describing its visible material in fundamental attributes like "how rough is this surface".
+With glTF 2.0, we leaped headlong into physically-based rendering (PBR), where canonical way of expressing what a mesh looks like is by describing its visible material in fundamental attributes like "how rough is this surface".